 Iberia business class may not win win awards for the world's best business class, but it's more than competitive with other airlines' business class seats.
 It's a comfortable lie-flat bed for the seven-plus hour flight across the Atlantic with some really good meals onboard … all for the typical price of flying economy.

 Read our full review of Iberia business class from Chicago to Madrid.

 Flying out of Chicago, New York City, or Miami, you'll even have access to American's Flagship lounges, which are among the best business class lounges in the U.S. And Iberia has its own lovely lounge in Madrid for international business class departures.

 Read our full review of the Dallas Flagship Lounge!

 Iberia is a member of the Oneworld alliance, so there are a number of ways you could book.

 One option is using American AAdvantage miles.
-But the airline charges 57,500 miles each way, so you'll use up a bigger part of your balance.
-British Airways is another option, as these nonstop flights across the Atlantic would also cost 34,000 miles each way.
-But with atrocious cash fees on these bookings, forget about it.
+But the airline charges 57,500 miles each way, so you'll use up a bigger part of your balance as well as some extra fees.
+Those fees were truly atrocious with British Airways for many years … but not anymore.

 From there, follow the link to Iberia's award search tool.
 Other search platforms on Iberia's site will not function correctly.
 Iberia doesn't always play nice with airport codes, so you may want to type in the city name (“Chicago”) rather than ORD.
 And be sure you search for as many seats as you need and tick the “My dates are flexible” box.